 From Geelong to Torquay’s Sunday Market

-We first stopped at Geelong's visitor centre, indeed a great place to collect excellent informative material as well as quality advice on what to do and where to stop along the Great Ocean Road.
-I loved this place, on a Sunday morning, local people were volunteering at the Visitor Centre and extremely helpful.
-They gave very good tips on a few spots where to see Koalas in the wild.
+We first stopped at Geelong’s visitor centre, indeed a great place to collect excellent informative material as well as quality advice on what to do and where to stop along the Great Ocean Road.
+On a Sunday morning, I loved this place, and local people were volunteering at the Visitor Centre and extremely helpful.
+They gave excellent tips on a few spots where to see Koalas in the wild.

-From Geelong, we drove to our next destination: Torquay, a nice little village on the coast, with a lovely Sunday market of which you can view some nice captures here below.
+From Geelong, we drove to our next destination: Torquay, a nice little village on the coast, with a lovely Sunday market where you can view some nice captures here below.

 The beaches along the Great Ocean Road